jaelapen0/bugtrax/README.md

 ### Workflow w/Organizations

 1. Home page 0 not logged in
-2. After login - user is directed
+2. After login - user is directed # bugtrax